-I just wanted to express to you how afraid I am for these chaotic families in isolation, perhaps losing money and resources—the stakes are high.
+I just wanted to express to you how afraid I am for these chaotic families in isolation (due to this pandemic), perhaps losing money and resources—the stakes are high.
 The stress level goes up and it is like a pressure cooker.
 My heart is heavy with worry over the rise of domestic crime due to this Coronavirus isolation.
 It will get harder for these victims to keep the peace in their home—and I promise you, that is what they are trying to do.
 Keep the abuser from losing their shit.

 Now that I am 15 years OUT of that situation I find myself in the position my family was in years ago when I was the one making excuses, hiding, crying.
 Now it’s me looking in on others who I KNOW are suffering.
 I wrote an article addressing what YOU can do when a loved one is in a toxic relationship.
 I hope you will read it.
 I hope you will share it widely.
 We, as a society need to understand what we can do to help these victims without judging them because these relationships are so complex.
 Please read the following article and share it.
 Peace to you all.